BOT Online Instructors

 date, you need to

-contact me for an add code.
+contact the instructor for an add code.

 - How to login to Blackboard